SoftwareAG/iot-cumulocity-advanced-asset-widget/README.md

 ## Overview
 The target of this repository is to provide an example implementation of the **c8y-data-grid** - in this case by wrapping it into a widget.
 The implementation of the grid is very basic.
 It shall act as a blueprint/ starting point for your own table widget.

 You can find a customized cockpit app under the `cockpit-app` folder.
-It's really just the plain cockpit app with a `widgets` folder containing the advanced-assets-widget.
+It's really just the plain cockpit app with extended by a `widgets` folder containing the advanced-assets-widget.
 The folder `runtime-widget-template` contains the same widget ready to be deployed via application builder.

 ## Development